astanislavski/stanislavskimusic/README.md

-# The website for the book 'The Beginner's Guide to Big Band Drumming'
+# The website for Anthony Stanislavski

 ## Development